 Make the Oat Topping

-- While the first layer is baking, combine the rolled oats with the applesauce, crushed walnuts, vanilla extract and salt using the same bowl as before if you like.
+- While the first layer is baking, combine the rolled oats with the applesauce, crushed walnuts, vanilla extract and salt using the same bowl as before.
 Mix well with a spoon.

-- If you want your crumble topping to be really sweet, just add 2 tbsp of maple syrup or brown sugar at this stage.
+- If you want your crumble topping to be sweeter, just add 2 tbsp of maple syrup or brown sugar at this stage.

 Assemble the Apple Crumble